Piekc/F1-LapTime-Analysis/README.md

 1. Make sure you have Python installed
 2. Install FastF1 by opening your terminal and running: pip install -U fastf1
+3. Code example:
+4. After writing the code open your terminal and run: python Name_of_your_file.py
+5. The Graph appears on screen